Make Your Mancala!

 - Do you see any common decorations among the class?

-You can find more rules and basic instructions for making your own board at:
+You can find more rules and variations of the game at: